-Contained herein are amendments that are being considered to the Practice Book.
-These amendments are indicated by brackets for deletions and underlines for added language.
-The designation "NEW" is printed with the title of each proposed new rule.
+Contained herein are revisions to the Superior Court rules and forms.
+These revisions are indicated by brackets for deletions and underlines for added language.
+The designation "NEW" is printed with the title of each new rule and form.
+This material should be used as a supplement to the Practice Book until the next edition becomes available.